 Should I speak to an insurance adjuster after my accident?
 Should I agree to give the insurance adjuster a recorded statement?

-No. The insurance adjuster is seeking information that can weaken your claim (such as your failure to describe all of your injuries adequately) or information that can lead to a denial of your claim.
+No. The insurance adjuster is seeking information that can weaken your legal claim (such as your failure to describe all of your injuries adequately) or information that can lead to a denial of your legal case.
 By speaking to you and gathering information about you, the insurance adjuster and the insurance company are gaining leverage on you.
-They are learning about your prior injuries, accidents, where you work, and live, marital status, version of what happened in the incident that caused your damage, etc.
+They are learning about your prior personal injuries, accidents, where you work, and live, marital status, version of what happened in the incident that caused your damage, etc.

 The flow of information is entirely one-sided.
 The insurance company won’t answer any of your or your Durham personal injury attorney’s questions, such as the at-fault party’s insurance limits, etc.

 You are not obligated to cooperate with an insurance adjuster from someone else’s insurance company.
 (The same is not valid if the insurance adjuster calls from your insurance company, though.)
-You should avoid speaking to an insurance adjuster until you decide how to handle your claim.
+You should avoid speaking to an insurance adjuster until you decide how to handle your legal claim.